Matter effects on flavor transitions of high-energy astrophysical neutrinos based on typical propagation schemes: FTMs based on typical propagation schemes

 with

 where $L$ ($L_{vac}$) is the propagation distance in matter (vacuum), $H_{m}$ ($H_{vac}$) is the diagonal neutrino Hamiltonian matrix in matter (vacuum).
-When the distance is much larger than the corresponding oscillation length, i.e., $L\gg L^{osc}$, $L_{vac}\gg L^{osc}_{vac}$, the oscillation terms disappear and the averaged oscillation probability can be written as follows
+When the distance significantly exceeds the oscillation length, i.e., $L\gg L^{osc}$, $L_{vac}\gg L^{osc}_{vac}$, the oscillation terms disappear and the averaged oscillation probability can be written as follow

 with